Cathie James, Master of Ceremonies, offers this brief liturgical guide

-There is a lightening of the mood on the fourth Sunday in Lent, also known as Laudate or Laetare (praise, rejoice) Sunday but more familiarly celebrated as Mothering Sunday (March 11th 2018).
+There is a lightening of the mood on the fourth Sunday in Lent, also known as Laudate or Laetare (praise, rejoice) Sunday but more familiarly celebrated as Mothering Sunday (March 14th 2021).
 This is only one of two occasions in the year (the other being Gaudete Sunday; the third Sunday in Advent) when the St Michael’s clergy wear (very beautiful) rose pink vestments.
-The St Michael’s Family Service, which normally takes place on the first Sunday each month, moves to Mothering Sunday; there are flowers at the statue of Our Lady and the children give bunches of spring blooms to their mothers and other members of the congregation.
+The St Michael’s Family Service, which normally takes place on the first Sunday each month, moves to Mothering Sunday; there are flowers at the statue of Our Lady and – in normal times – the children give bunches of spring blooms to their mothers and other members of the congregation.
 The original intention of this day was not, however, to honour our mothers but was traditionally a time when one returned to one’s ‘mother’ church.

 What happens on Passion and Palm Sundays?